ibrahimhamza01/globalretail-360/README.md

 - `return_flag` and `loss_flag` were computed from orders and returns tables.
 - The design allows analytical queries to efficiently aggregate sales, profits, discounts, and returns across customers, products, dates, and geography.

+### Advanced SQL Features in Warehouse

+- All features are computed in SQL, not Pandas
+- Includes:
+    - CTEs and window functions
+    - Rolling 3-month sales
+    - Customer Lifetime Value (CLV)

 PostgreSQL is used to demonstrate full-stack ownership and SQL proficiency.
 The design is directly transferable to cloud warehouses such as Snowflake.

 ## Analytics & Statistics